rdiaz02/EvAM-Tools/README.md

 ## How to create a Docker image  [FIXME: Pablo writes this](#** ##

-docker build --tag evamtools .
+From `EvAM-Tools` run: `docker build --tag evamtools .` to buid the image

 **That is incomplete**
 - From what directory:?